KOLEAJEOLAYINKA/Arbitragebot-Documentation/docs/source/index.rst

 ===================================

 **GingerBread 🍪** is a bot for executing arbitrage trades using flash swaps on the avalanche C-chain.
-Has the option to log succesful arbitrage trades on Telegram.
+Has the option to log successful arbitrage trades on Telegram.

 Check out the :doc:`usage` section for further information, including